bigbadblunt/homeassistant-lightwave2/README.md

   username: example@example.co.uk
   password: hunter2
 ```

+By default this uses a reverse engineered emulation of the Lightwave app.
+To use the offical API, add `backend: public`.
+There is no difference in functionality between the two implementations, but stability/responsiveness might differ depending on your network.

 ## Usage
 Once configured this should then automatically add all switches, lights, thermostats and blinds/covers that are configured in your Lightwave app.